AmartyaSingh97/Words-App/android-basics-kotlin-words-app-starter/README.md

 * to navigate inside an app by specifying an explicit destination, and,
 * allowing Android to service the Intent using the apps and resources present on the device.

-# Pre-requisites
-* Experience with Kotlin syntax.
-* Able to create an Activity.
-* Able to create a RecyclerView and supply it with data.

 # Getting Started
 1. Install Android Studio, if you don't already have it.